daily word - win win

 Add new comment

-daily word - second the motion
+daily word - prayer

 Dale Cresap's picture